ClinicalGenomicsGBG/PARCA/README.md

 * `workflows/snakemake_rules/stage2_assembly/megahit/megahit.smk`
 * `workflows/snakemake_rules/stage2_assembly/bbwrap_alignment/bbwrap_alignment.smk`
   * PE RNA: merged and unmerged bbmap coverage is added to the same file.
 The header for both files is included which starts with "#", check if this is handled correctly in latter steps!
+  * PE/SE RNA: Maybe remove the contigs that nothing was mapped back to?
 * `workflows/snakemake_rules/stage2_assembly/merge_contigs_unmapped/merge_contigs_unmapped.smk`

 ### Stage 3: Kraken and Kaiju